sashokbg/git-training-usecases/readme.md

 I want to get the latest changes from the original remote (The second remote is found at .git-repos/

-Hint: Use the file:// protocol
+Hint: Use the file:// protocol for the second remote and point at <path-to-repo>/.git-repos/multiple_remotes_get_main-upstream.git

+Run: multiple_remotes_update_main.sh

 ### Use Case: Take File Version from Another Branch

+I am working on a branch feat
+And I want to get the version of file "file1.txt" from the "feat/other" branch

+Run: take_file_another_branch.sh

 ### Use Case: Preview Stash Without Applying It